clfurman/PatternMatchingSealed/README.md

 <b>Getting Set-Up</b>

 Before we start, Visual Studio Code will often try to be helpful and pop up additional extensions to load.
 Some extensions interfere with others, so use caution when installing more extensions.
-Here is an example:
+Here is an example of a suggested extension that I ignored:

   <img width="357" alt="image" src="https://github.com/clfurman/PatternMatchingSealed/assets/65421044/046afd4d-2ce2-43cd-a97e-50c17c0539d8">